-In 2017, the Northern State University Foundation entered into an agreement with Learfield Licensing Partners, a trademark management company specializing in collegiate licensing and branding.
-Learfield provides retailers and their vendors a formal process of submitting artwork for university approval.
+Beginning in 2017, the Northern State University Foundation entered into an agreement with CLC, the licensing division for Learfield IMG College, a trademark management company specializing in collegiate licensing and branding.
+CLC provides retailers and their vendors a formal process of submitting artwork for university approval.
 It also creates a structured payment of royalties from the use of NSU logos and designs.
 The NSU Foundation works with NSU Communications and Marketing personnel to approve artwork and promote our brand to regional retailers.

 Please consult our brand guide before using any Northern logos or marks.

 Use of the officially trademarked Northern State University logos and marks are reserved for university operations, such as admissions, marketing and academic partnerships, university sponsored events, and through official agreements or licensing (NSU Foundation).